How to Complete the Canje Process in Mexico

 • Payment: Applicable payment fees are paid on-site at INM offices.

 Make sure that all documents are up-to-date and that you have both originals and copies.
-Before your appointment, verify with your local INM office all the required documentation.
+Before your appointment, if possible, verify with your local INM office all the required documentation.
 Though immigration procedures have increasingly become more standardized across the entire country, nuances in the required documentation may still exist from office to office.

-Step 4 – Attend INM appointment: The next step is to visit the INM office to submit your application and supporting documentation for finalizing your residency.
+Step 4 – Attend INM Appointment: The next step is to visit the INM office to submit your application and supporting documentation for finalizing your residency.
 Again, be sure to book your appointment in advance.
 You must:

 • Present your application: You will need to submit your completed application form along with all the supporting documents listed above.

-• Provide biometrics: During your appointment, you will be asked to have your fingerprints and photograph taken, which will be used for your temporary residency card.
+• Provide biometrics: During your appointment, you will be asked to have your fingerprints and photograph taken, which will be used for your residency card.

-Step 5 – Provide payment: Payment of fees can be made with a debit or credit card at the office during your appointment.
+Step 5 – Provide Payment: Payment of fees can be made with a debit or credit card at the office during your appointment.
 Cash is not accepted.
 Currently, these are the fees with this procedure and this is subject to change:

-• 1 year temporary resident card fee: $5,570 MXN.
+• 1 year temporary resident card fee: $11,141 MXN.

-• 2 years temporary resident card fee: $8,347 MXN.
+• 2 years temporary resident card fee: $16,693 MXN.

-• 3 years temporary resident card fee: $10,571 MXN.
+• 3 years temporary resident card fee: $21,143 MXN.

-• 4 years temporary resident card fee: $12,529 MXN.
+• 4 years temporary resident card fee: $25,058 MXN.

-• Permanent resident card fee: $6,789 MXN.
+• Permanent resident card fee: $13,579 MXN.

-These fees reflect the increases that went into effect on January 1, 2025.
+These fees reflect the increases that went into effect on January 1, 2026.
 Check back on INM’s website regularly as these fees are subject to change at any time and are typically updated once a year.
 Based on historical data, these fees have been steadily increasing over the years.

 Additional Tips for Success